 - Geographical Area Served: Downtown Chattanooga, the University of Tennessee at Chattanooga, and the riverfront area, with an isolated hub near Tennessee River Park.

-- Membership and Pass Options: Annual membership ($75); 24-hour pass ($6).
+- Membership and Pass Options: Annual membership ($50); three-day pass ($15); 24-hour pass ($8).
 Special memberships and passes may be available on a case-by-case basis for special events, such as conventions, through the local convention bureau.

 - Usage Fees (Membership and Pass): First 60 minutes free, and then $5 for each additional 30 minutes.

-I find it enjoyable to live within walking distance of a Nice Ride Minnesota station.
+One of the nicest things about my Minneapolis neighborhood is its proximity to a Nice Ride Minnesota station – one of several, actually.
 Around here, the reappearance of those distinctive blue-and-green bikes is as sure a sign of spring as the first flower or whiff of fresh-cut grass.
 And each spring brings more bikes, stations, and users.
 In some parts of town, it feels like Nice Ride Minnesota users outnumber traditional cyclists, and I’m sure the situation is similar in other cities with popular bikesharing programs.

 While bikesharing can be a legitimate transportation alternative for some, it doesn’t always make sense for everyone.
 Whether it’s cheaper or more convenient than actually owning a bike depends on many factors, including your location relative to bikesharing stations, your local program’s pricing, what type of bike you own, and how religiously you maintain it.
 It’s up to you to crunch the numbers on your local program and make the right call.